Daryes/ansible-roles/roles/sys-packages-update/README.md

 This is expected as they were not installed on those modes, but will still be present until a full mode is executed.

-The reboot sequence occurs at the end of the playbook, after the updates are applied, but does not have a restriction on the number of target hosts.
+The reboot sequence occurs at the end of the playbook, after the updates are applied, and can be limited with the parameter `system_package_update_reboot_throttle`.
-If 10 workers are allowed, 10 servers will be rebooted simultaneously.
+Please note this is related to the number of ansible processes allowed, and cannot go higher.
+If 10 workers are allowed for Ansible, 10 servers will be rebooted simultaneously if the reboot throttle is higher.
+The limitation will be applied only when lower.
-Having a limitation on this must be set in the playbook using `serial` (for example: `serial: 40%` ).
+If necessary, for fine tuning, it is also possible to apply the `serial:` keyword in the playbook.
-If necessary, separate the members of a cluster in a specific group and have a dedicated step in the playbook.
+When updating clusters, It might be more usefull to separate the cluster members in a specific group with a dedicated step in the playbook.

 Also, the reboot step will raise an error as a failsafe if the ansible controller is not excluded, as it cannot handle its own reboot.

 Some extra commands might be required before any reboot occurs.
-As such, the `tasks/custom_pre_reboot.yml` task file is available.
+As such, the `tasks/custom_pre_reboot.yml` task file is available for any change.

 Notice : currently, on Debian systems, the `security-only` mode has no difference with the `normal` mode, both will gave the same result as a normal update.